-Description: Assist with development of creative concepts and marketing strategies for promoting the work of TTUHSC CMHC and securing services, support, and/or donations from past and first time donors.
+Description: Assist with the development of creative concepts and marketing strategies for promoting the work of TTUHSC CMHC and securing services, support, and/or donations from past and first-time donors.
 Assist in developing and implementing strategies aimed at increasing awareness about mental health, raising support, and supporting cause-marketing partnerships.

 And if time permits: Assist with brainstorming, creating, and distributing marketing materials.
 Develop content for promotional materials including direct mail pieces, print and electronic newsletters, web site and social media stories, medial releases, and other materials as needed.